DisplayLink/evdi/docs/quickstart.md

  * Cursor change notifications.
 Enabled with `evdi_enable_cursor_events` function call.
 In that mode the responsibility for cursor blending is passed to the library client.
 Instead of `update_ready` event the `cursor_set` and `cursor_move` notifications are sent.

+## DDC/CI

+As part of creating an EVDI node, the module also creates an i2c adapter.
+This can be used to pass DDC/CI buffers to and from the connected monitor to adjust brightness and contrast.
+Data requests to this adapter for DDC/CI (on address 0x37) are passed to userspace as DDC/CI data notifications via `ddcci_data_handler` and responses are passed back using `evdi_ddcci_response`.

 ## Running loop

 After registering buffers, the application should start requesting updates for them.
 This is done using `evdi_request_update`.